maovidal/buildroot_intel_stick_STK1AW32SC/the_journey.md

 My purpose is to generate an image based on buildroot 2021.11.1 that can be flashed on the internal eMMC of the Intel Stick STK1AW32SC, which is based on Intel Atom x5-Z8300

 A vanilla image (using the default buildroot pc_x86_64_efi_defconfig) correctly boots from USB.
 However the `/dev/mmcblk*`  related to the eMMC don't appear.
-That is expected has the vanilla kernel does not have the MMC modules built in.
+That is expected has the vanilla Kernel does not have the MMC modules built in.

 # Initial attempt